-MCC faculty and staff from campuses are invited to share in the nostalgia as we revisit the golden age of cinema at MCC-Longview’s second annual “Silents Night,” an evening of silent film comedy shorts on Friday, Nov.
+Share in the nostalgia as MCC-Longview revisits the golden age of cinema at the second annual “Silents Night,” an evening of silent film comedy shorts, on Friday, Nov.
 16. Doors to the Cultural Arts Center open at 6 p.m.
 The films will be shown at 7 p.m., but the fun begins earlier!

 Renowned organist Marvin Faulwell will be the special guest again this year, providing musical accompaniment for the silent films.
 Faulwell is an accomplished theatre organist who has appeared in concert and played for silent film programs throughout the Midwest.
 He was also involved in the restoration of the Robert Morton Theatre Pipe Organ at the Music Hall in Kansas City.
 Dr. Faulwell is a retired dentist and long-time Lee’s Summit resident.